kpaam-cam/lowerfungom-wordlists/BantoidPaperSupplementalMaterials/README.md

 Supplementary materials for the paper:
 Good, Jeff, Nelson C. Tschonghongei, Pierpaolo Di Carlo & Clayton Hamre.
 To appear.
 Bantoid lexical diversity from an individual-based perspective.
 Rebecca Grollemund, Derek Nurse, and John Watters (eds.), _Bantoid and Bantu in Cameroon: An historical re-assessment_.
 Berlin: De Grutyer Mouton.

+## Description
+To re-create the CLDF from the raw data, cldfbench needs to be installed, and the following command can be used: cldfbench lexibank.makecldf lexibank_kpaamcamlowerfungomX.py --clts-version v2.2.0

+To-recreate the similarity/cognate set analyses, run the script analyze.py.

 ## Statistics